mattallty/muguet/README.md

 A REST API is available on port `9876` (customizable with `--api-port`) to retrieve the reverse-proxy routes as well as DNS entries.
+A default domain `muguet.docker`is generated so you can access the API through [http://muguet.docker:9876](http://muguet.docker:9876)

 ### Routes